New Zealand’s current national terrorism threat level is LOW; a terrorist attack is assessed as a realistic possibility.

 CTAG, an autonomous inter-agency group hosted by New Zealand Security Intelligence Service, is responsible for reviewing and recommending the national terrorism threat level.
 The assessed threat level is set by the Director of Security.
 The Officials Committee for Domestic and External Security Coordination (ODESC) considers the appropriate response and recommendations are made to Ministers, including the Prime Minister.

 A change in threat level can be used to determine government planning and risk management, and advise agencies so they can take any further appropriate measures.
 A change in the threat level does not necessarily require specific response from the public.

-New Zealand’s current national terrorism threat level is MEDIUM.
-This means that a domestic terrorism event is assessed as feasible and could well occur.
+New Zealand’s current national terrorism threat level is LOW.
+This means that a domestic terrorism event is assessed as a realistic possibility.

 |Extreme||Terrorist attack, or violent criminal behaviour, or violent protest activity is expected.|

 |High||Terrorist attack, or violent criminal behaviour, or violent protest activity is assessed as highly likely.|

 |Medium||Terrorist attack, or violent criminal behaviour, or violent protest activity is assessed as feasible and could well occur.|